Skip to Content

 Saturday morning

 Start the day with breakfast at Cafe Artysans.
-Fill up on a full Scottish breakfast – with Stornoway black pudding and locally cured bacon – or go for something lighter like porridge with honey.
+Fill up on a full Scottish breakfast – with Stornoway black pudding and locally cured bacon – or go for something lighter like porridge with berry compote.
 The café is part of a trust which works with young people in the Highlands to help them become independent, so you’ll be doing good too.

 Outside Inverness Castle and statue of Flora MacDonald